Valentine’s Day Category Insights: What Brands Must Know to Win Seasonal Demand

 Product Category Analysis:

-Retailers can use pricing data to identify underperforming or overperforming product categories.
+Retailers can use pricing analytics data to identify underperforming or overperforming product categories.
 This helps them focus on areas where price adjustments can drive higher profitability.

 Example: A grocery store might discover that organic products have higher margins and lower price sensitivity, allowing them to increase prices without losing customers.